 Focus on Strategy

 Artificial intelligence and machine learning will never replace the judgment and experience of lawyers.
-But it is becoming a necessity for sifting and analyzing big data so that lawyers have the information they need to strategize more intelligently.
+But it will increasingly be used for quickly sifting and analyzing big data, so that lawyers have the information they need to strategize more intelligently.

 It can also take over much of the repetitive tasks that were, until now, part of the everyday practice of law.
 This can help law firms be more efficient, accurate, cost-effective and timelier.
 It will allow lawyers to spend their time solving complex legal issues rather than focusing on tedious tasks.

 Coupling AI systems with legal document solutions will give any law firm a major advantage.
 Lawyers will have an easier time preparing, as well as more consistent document creation and formatting.
 Time is money after all.